Masihtabaei/octa-seed/README.md

 cmake -DCMAKE_TOOLCHAIN_FILE=<vcpkg.cmake-file-path> ..
 ```

-After generating the solution, you can open it and select and run one of the projects within the `Assignments`-directory to generate some fruits.
+After generating the solution, you can open it to select and run one of the projects within the `Assignments`-directory for generating some fruits.

 ## Screenshots